yayadrian/HA-Harvst-Watermate/README.md

 ### HACS
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=yay-adrian&repository=HA-Harvst-Watermate&category=Integration)

-Or
-Search for `Harvst Watermate` in HACS and install it under the "Integrations" category.
+Restart Home Assistant

+In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Harvst Watermate"

 ### Manual Installation
 <details>
 <summary>More Details</summary>

-* You should take the latest [published release]([https://github.com/andrew-codechimp/ha-battery-notes/releases](https://github.com/yayadrian/HA-Harvst-Watermate/releases/).
+* You should take the latest [published release](https://github.com/yayadrian/HA-Harvst-Watermate/releases/).
 * To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
+* Restart Home Assistant
+* In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Harvst Watermate"
 </details>

 ## Post Installation Steps